Menu

 Program Highlights

-Preparation for the program includes fluency in American Sign Language demonstrated by the completion of SIGN 104, (or the equivalent skill) and English fluency demonstrated by the completion of ENGL 1A.
+Preparation for the Sign Language Interpreting program includes fluency in American Sign Language demonstrated by the completion of SIGN 105, (or the equivalent skill), English fluency demonstrated by the completion of ENGL 1A., Introduction to Deaf Studies, and Introduction to Interpreting.
+The Deaf Studies Associate and Certificate do not require a prerequisite.

 Career Opportunities